FirelyTeam/Firely.FhirMapper.Examples/README.md

 ## Customization

+- All logical models which were derived from "http://hl7.org/fhir/StructureDefiniton/Base" have been changed to derive from "http://hl7.org/fhir/StructureDefiniton/Element".
+Base is only available in FHIR R5.
-- ANY datatypes contain extra element "type".
+- The `ANY` datatype contains an extra element "type".
 The .NET API does not recongnize the xsi:type as a special element, therefore we need to provide type information for it.
 - ClinicalDocument.effectiveTime is represented as a string instead of using the "TS" datatype.
 The TS.value element can't currently be selected in the .NET FHIRPath implementation.
 - SXCM_TS, SXPR_TS, PIVL_TS, IVL_TS contain a `_` in StructureDefinition.type instead of a `-`.
 All references to these datatpyes have been adjusted.